kobejean/swift-iris/README.md

 # swift-iris
-Train on the Iris dataset with swift.
+Training a ML model on the Iris dataset with Swift for TensorFlow.

 ## Requirements